 The research is rigorous and the work is focused, but students get an enriching educational experience that will prepare them for doctoral studies or industrial positions by earning a BSE and MS in five years.

-- The GRE is not a requirement for this degree.
+Note: The GRE is waived as a requirement for the Accelerated Master’s program.